GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

 ## Using Google Cloud Secrets Manager with Python

 Google Cloud has announced [Secret Manager](https://cloud.google.com/secret-manager/docs/ "Secret Manager") as a secure and convenient tool for storing API keys, passwords, certificates, and other sensitive data.
-It is currently in Beta but can still provide you with a secure way to store keys.
-It uses a simple key value system to store keys.
+It is currently in Beta but it can still provide you with a secure way to store and use keys.
+It uses a simple key value structure to store keys.

-The purposes of this is to show how one can both store and access a secret for their Python app.
-We will create a simple containerized application runing on [Cloud Run](https://cloud.google.com/run/ "Cloud Run") that can pull stock data.
+The purposes of this tutorial is to show a simple example in storing and accessing a secret with a Python app.
+We will create a simple containerized application runing on [Cloud Run](https://cloud.google.com/run/ "Cloud Run") that can pull financial data.

 We will use one of my favorite financial APIS, [AlphaVantage](https://www.alphavantage.co/).
 They have a free tier that allows you to make 500 calls per 24 hour period so it's perfect for testing API features.
 All of the code that we will use is in the `py-secrets-manager` directory.